 The special free event, supported by the University and the Royal Conservatoire of Scotland, will celebrate the life and legacy of Dr Cameron who, 25 years after his untimely death, continues to inspire theatre-makers like John Tiffany.
 John was a student of the late Dr Cameron, the University of Glasgow’s renowned and much-admired senior lecturer in the Department of Theatre Studies.

-Announcing The Cameron Lecture, John Tiffany OBE, an alumnus of the University of Glasgow, thanked his friend Alan Cumming for agreeing to give the lecture, as free public tickets for the event go live at 10am today, and said: "Alasdair Cameron was that teacher for me.
+Announcing The Cameron Lecture, John Tiffany OBE, an alumnus of the University of Glasgow, thanked his friend Alan Cumming for agreeing to give the lecture, and said: "Alasdair Cameron was that teacher for me.
 He was inspirational, funny, profound and, above all, a brilliant educator.
 His tragic and premature death coincided with my graduation from the University of Glasgow.
 His request that myself and five other students should bear his coffin at his funeral remains one of the great honours of my life.

 "I have been looking for a way to celebrate him and everything he stood for ever since.
 It seemed fitting to have this lecture in the University of Glasgow where Alasdair worked and held in the 25th year of his untimely death.
 I couldn’t be prouder that we are finally sharing his extraordinary legacy with a wider audience.